Standing wraps on horses – wrap one leg, or wrap both legs for an injury?

 - What about the other unaffected leg?
 Do you need to do any other supportive care for the unaffected leg?

-- Also – determine a schedule for wrapping and ultimately decide how many legs need to be wrapped.
+- Also, determine a wrapping schedule and decide how many legs need to be wrapped.

 - Is your horse going to be on stall rest?
 Some horses stock up, and wrapping as a preventative measure is a good idea, especially on the hind legs.
 So, you might be wrapping all of the legs.
 Yeah for spaghetti laundry!